Gifted and Growing

 In addition to working with clients, I also served for eight years as an elected official on the City Council of Asheville, North Carolina while also serving on numerous other boards in the community.

 I live in the Blue Ridge mountains in Asheville, North Carolina.
-When I’m not working with clients or playing improv games, I play chess and disc golf.
+When I’m not working with clients or playing improv games, I hike, travel, and play chess and disc golf.
 I write poetry and throw parties.
-I plant gardens and will soon get my welding certificate.
+I plant gardens.
 Life is a banquet, and I am grateful to have a seat at the table and place in the kitchen.

-Improv For Therapists, Levels 1, 2, and 3
+Improv For Therapists, Levels 1, 2, 3, Advanced

 Gifted Profiling Training